[Editor's note: This story has been updated to reflect the opening date, Nov. 17, 2017, and share the menu.]

-If you've driven by Union Station, the Omni hotel or The Dallas Morning News in downtown Dallas anytime recently, it's hard to miss a new restaurant under construction, covered in gold scales and jutting out of the second story of the high-rise at 400 Record Street.
+If you've driven by Union Station, the Omni hotel or The Dallas Morning News in downtown Dallas anytime recently, it's hard to miss a new restaurant, covered in gold scales and jutting out of the second story of the high-rise at 400 Record Street.

 That's Bullion, the French brasserie from one of Dallas' best-known chefs, Bruno Davaillon.
 He's the former top toque at Rosewood Mansion on Turtle Creek; he left the legendary Dallas restaurant to open a restaurant that's truly his.

-Bullion is Davaillon's take on a brasserie, sort of: "When I talk about brasserie, I talk about the vibe and energy I want in there," he explains.
+Bullion is Davaillon's take on a brasserie.
+Well, sort of, he told us back in June: "When I talk about brasserie, I talk about the vibe and energy I want in there," he explains.

-The restaurant will be open for lunch and dinner, with lunch running about $35 per person and dinner at $75 to $80, including wine, he says.
+The 96-seat restaurant will be open for dinner first; lunch comes later.
+Pricing will be about $35 per person and $75 to $80, including wine, for dinner, Davaillon says.

-Downstairs, in the lobby of the former Belo Building, Davaillon's team will also operate a small stand called BTG, or Bullion To Go: a shop that sells grab 'n go sandwiches, salads and breakfast items.
+Eventually, the building will also be home to a small stand in the lobby called BTG, or Bullion To Go: a shop that sells grab 'n go sandwiches, salads and breakfast items.